 Kate offers a pay as you go service.
 The majority of clients share the cost of the joint meetings equally or use funds from a joint account.
 The costs can be agreed in whatever proportion you both agree.

-Initial Mediation & Information Assessment Meeting (MIAM) – £150 per person (online rate). £175 per person (in-person rate)
+Individual Meeting – also known as a Mediation Information & Assessment Meeting (MIAM) – £150 per person (online rate).
+Includes signed court form.

 Joint Meetings are charged on an hourly basis and is dependant on type of mediation: All Issues (divorce, financial and co-parenting) or Co-Parenting only.
 The hourly rate for All Issues is £250 per hour and Co-Parenting only is £200 per hour.